LobbyOS/server/contents/apps/lobby-server/src/data/docs/dev.introduction.md

 # Introduction

+## Apps

 Creating Apps for Lobby is really easy.
-You have the full control over the app, but with some restrictions.
+You have the full control over the app, but with some restrictions :

+- DON'T BE EVIL
+  A Lobby app can access the user's system.
+So, user's privacy must be respected.

+## Lobby

 The Lobby tree will look something like this :
 - Lobby